FDA Drug Safety Communication:

 How should this medicine be used?

 Morphine injection comes as a solution (liquid) to inject intramuscularly (into a muscle) or intravenously (into a vein).
 It is usually injected once every 4 hours as needed.
-Certain morphine injection products come as a preservative-free solution that may be given intrathecally or epidurally by a healthcare professional.
+Use morphine injection at around the same times every day.
+Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use morphine injection exactly as directed.

 Your doctor may adjust your dose of morphine injection during your treatment, depending on how well your pain is controlled and on the side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment with morphine injection.